Crew Commander Shannon Andrews, Whitchurch

 On-Call firefighters combine their roles with other careers, or roles at home, providing a vital service to the community in which they live and work.
 Some work for local businesses, others are self-employed, while others are home-makers – but all enjoy the balance of their firefighter commitments with their other responsibilities, and the extra income too.

-To learn more about becoming an On-Call firefighter:
+To find out more about becoming an On-Call firefighter: